-Single Parapet Wall: As the name suggests, it is only a thin wall built on extremely steep mountain slopes.
-In this area, the regular way of building a double parapet wall is impossible to realize.
+As the name suggests, it was built only on one side.
+It was usually a thin wall built on extremely steep mountain slopes.
+In this area, the regular way of building a double-sided wall is impossible.
 The lofty peaks serve as natural barriers on the other side.
-The height varies according to the terrain, often measuring 6.6 to 11.5 feet tall.
-A famous and steep single parapet wall is located in Simatai.
+The height varies according to the terrain, often measuring 2-3.5 meters (6.6-11.5 feet) tall.
+A famous and steep single wall is located at Simatai Great Wall in Beijing.

-Barrier Wall: It is built vertically to the crenels.
-Once the enemies' attack approached the wall, allied soldiers could use barrier walls to provide cover for themselves.
+It is built perpendicular to the battlement walls, also called Obstacle Wall or Walls-within-Walls.
+When the enemies got into the wall, allied soldiers could use barrier walls to provide cover for themselves during the fight.

-Horse Ramps (or Bridle Paths): Beside the gate tower usually laid a pathway which leads people and horses to the top of the wall.
-It measures about 5.5 to 6.6 yards wide.
+Also called Bridle Path, it was usually laid beside the gate tower to lead people and horses to the top of the wall from ground.
+It measures about 5-6 meters (5.5-6.6 yards) wide.
 A parapet wall serving as railing was built on one side of it.
-The incline is 30 degrees and bricks were placed with their lateral surfaces skewed to provide anti-slip.
+The incline is 30 degrees and the bricks were placed with their lateral surfaces upside to provide anti-slip.

-Drainage System: In order to drain precipitation on the wall in a timely fashion, workers built barrel drains at certain intervals.
-Rain water could be drained to the outside through the mouth of the barrel drains which extended out from the wall about one yard.
+To drain water from the Great Wall, workers built barrel drains at certain intervals.
+Rain water could be drained to the outside through the mouth of the barrel drains which extended out from the wall about 1 meter (1.1 yards).
 The drainage system has protected the wall from the erosion of rain water over a long period of time.

 During the Ming Dynasty, bricks became the main material.
 Lime mar and sticky rice juice were also used as cementation materials.
 That's why Ming walls are still preserved well till now.